-Idaho gets a bad rep for having snowy, freezing, and unforgiving winters.
-People tend to automatically assume Boise follows suit, but that’s not the case.
+Idaho and Boise get a bad rep for having snowy, freezing, and unforgiving winters.

-Winter in Boise is full of things to do and see, try a few and you’ll understand why we love it.
+The Boise Winter is full of things to do and see, try a few and you’ll understand why we love it.

 There’s snow place like the mountains.